37.9 kWhUseable Battery

 The link below will open the page of the i3 on the official BMW site.

 The model shown on this page is the successor of the BMW i3, which was available from October 2017 until October 2018.
-The previous model was £1105 less expensive, had 40 mi less range, same acceleration and was 2% more energy efficient.
+The previous model was £1105 less expensive, had 40 mi less range, same acceleration and was similar in energy consumption.